sashinpivotal/cnd-k8s-instructor-notes/cnd-k8s-instructor-notes.md

 error: error validating "k8s/environments/development/kustomization.yaml": error validating data: [apiVersion not set, kind not set]; if you choose to ignore these errors, turn validation off with --validate=false
 ```

-- *After horizontal scaling, the number of pods remain to be 2.
+- *After horizontal scaling, the number of pods remain to be 2 instances.
   It should have been 1.
 It took time.
 But eventually, it became 1.

 ## Wrap-up